-COPD does not arise overnight.
+COPD doesn’t arise overnight.
 Instead, it develops gradually over the course of many years.
-Symptoms like a persistent cough are often initially mistaken for "normal" smoker's cough or asthma.
-People often first find out that they have COPD when it has already progressed to a more advanced stage and their symptoms get worse.
-By that time many of them are already over 60.
+Symptoms like a persistent cough are often initially mistaken for a "normal" smoker's cough or asthma.
+People often first find out that they have COPD when their symptoms get worse.
+By that time, many of them are already over 60.
 COPD treatments aim to stop or at least slow down the progression of the disease.
 The most important thing to do is quit smoking.
 Medicine can relieve symptoms and prevent shortness of breath.
 Education programs designed for COPD patients can help them cope with the disease.

 The potential capacity of your lungs is very large.
 When relaxed, your body only needs less than a tenth of the amount of air your lungs can handle during strenuous exercise.
 This flexibility is the reason why lung function can gradually worsen over many years without noticeably affecting your day-to-day life.
 Shortness of breath caused by COPD only becomes apparent once the capacity of your lungs has already decreased a lot.
 The typical symptoms of COPD include the following:

-- Breathing difficulties during physical exercise; also while at rest in advanced COPD
+- Breathing difficulties during physical exercise – and while at rest in advanced COPD

-- Daily cough over a longer period of time
+- Daily cough over a long period of time

 - Sputum (coughed-up phlegm)

 - Symptoms that get worse when you have a cold or flu

 Phases in which the disease suddenly gets much worse, known as flare-ups or exacerbations, are also typical.
 They are usually characterized by acute episodes of shortness of breath and more coughing with sputum.